JArtschwager/CamilleyNew/README.md

 # CamilleyNew
 Camilley Girl with parallax

-CSS web design to meets the clients minimalist vision.
+CSS web design to meet the clients minimalist vision.